Lise Marie Seidelin Nedergaard.

-I work as a storyteller and scenographic designer at The Tinderbox; a culture house that invites children and grown ups into the world of Hans Christian Andersen trough storytelling, theaterplay, scenographic installations and art.
+Storyteller and scenographic designer at The Tinderbox; a culture house that invites children and grown-ups into the world of Hans Christian Andersen through storytelling, theater play, scenographic installations, and art.
 The Tinderbox is part of the Odense City Museums and will become a part of the new H.C.
-Andersen House, set to open in 2020.
-There will be a custom built scene for storytelling in the new museum.
+Andersen Museum, set to open in 2021.
 For more info: https://www.youtube.com/watch?v=acyZu01vofg

-In 2005 I wrote lyrics and music to the album "Abrikostræet", featuring internationaly renowned Jazz artist Mads Vinding, and vocalist Sinne Eeg, now one of scandinavias leading jazz singers.
+In 2005 Lise Marie wrote lyrics and music to the album "Abrikostræet", featuring internationaly renowned Jazz artist Mads Vinding, and vocalist Sinne Eeg, now one of scandinavias leading jazz singers.
 Released by Cope Records in 2005.

 "The Camel Boy", book published in 2002.
 A retelling of 19 folktales from the Near Orient and the Middel East, set in a frame story from Turkmenia and illustrated with paper cuttings.

 In November 2002 a retelling and adaption from German of the Arabian-Persian love tragedy, "Leyla og Madjnun", by the medieval master poet Nizami, was published.
-I was grateful to recieve financial support from The Ministry of Refugees, Emigrants and Integration and The Ministry of Education for the project, which was carried out together with the former Society for Promotion of Living Culture in the School.
+With support from The Ministry of Refugees, Emigrants and Integration and The Ministry of Education for the project, which was carried out together with the former Society for Promotion of Living Culture in the School.